-Leeuwenhoek was one of the first and also one of the greatest of the microbiologists.
-Many of his discoveries were communicated by him to the Royal Society in London, and this set is a collection in Dutch of many contributions sent by van Leeuwenhoek to the Royal Society, and first published in English translation in Philosophical Transactions.
-He was first to describe spermatozoa, and the red blood corpuscles, discovered the crystalline lens, and was the first to see protozoa under the microscope.
-He introduced staining in histology in 1719 (saffron for muscle fibres).
-He discovered protozoa and bacteria.
+Leeuwenhoek, one of the first and also one of the greatest of the microbiologists, communicated many of his discoveries to the Royal Society in London.
+This set is a collection in Dutch of many contributions that van Leeuwenhoek sent to the Royal Society, which were first published in English translation in Philosophical Transactions.
+Leeuwenhoek was first to describe spermatozoa, and the red blood corpuscles; he discovered the crystalline lens, and was the first to see protozoa under the microscope.
+He introduced staining in histology in 1719 (saffron for muscle fibers).
+He also discovered protozoa and bacteria.
 He is said to have had 250 microscopes and 419 lenses, many of them ground by himself.
 (See also Nos.
 98, 265, 860.)
-An English translation of his works omitting all references to spermatozoa appeared in 2 vols, in 1798-1807.
-Clifford Dobell’s study, Antony van Leeuwenhoek and his ‘little animals“ London, 1932, revealed many new facts about the man, and included a bibliography.
+An English translation of his works, omitting all references to spermatozoa, appeared in 2 vols, in 1798-1807.
+Clifford Dobell’s study, Antony van Leeuwenhoek and his ‘little animals“ (London, 1932), revealed many new facts about the man, and included a bibliography.

 Digital facsimile from loc.gov at this link.